wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 ## Troubleshooting
 Check the `/var/log/ltm` logs for detailed information on script errors or issues.
 This is the most useful resource for checking why a node is failing its healthcheck.
 Use `tail -f /var/log/ltm` from the bash shell to watch logs in real time.

-The script will mark a node down for any of the following reasons:
+The script will mark a node `Down` for any of the following reasons:
 - `HTTP error`: Seen for several reason:
     * Insufficient permissions on the API Client operator profile
     * Out of sync nodes that don't have the most recent tokens from the publisher